An overview of multiple techniques to map your target audience

 Technique 2: Persona’s to humanize your target audience

-The other technique that we truly recommend is making a personage out of your target audience.
+The other technique that we truly recommend is making a persona out of your target audience.
 If you want to know how to think like your target audience, you can use this technique.
 All of the details that you know about your target audience, you can humanize into one of these persona’s.
 You’ll create a lifestyle, gender, age etc. If you’ve created a complete personage, you’ll be able to test all of your ideas and content to this person.
 You can choose to search for some real people that fit your personage and ask for their opinion or you can fit your ideas to what you think that your target audience likes!

 But there are a few things that we have to warn you about.
 It’s possible that your personage doesn’t fully cover your whole target audience.
 In this case it’s very important to segment your target audience properly.
 Every segment gets it’s own persona, to make sure that you can test your content to all of them.
 The other important thing is that you won’t stereotype your target audience too much.
 Of course, you’ve got to have some stereotypes but make sure that you won’t think that every person that twitters, likes to gossip or every wikipedia reader is a nerd.
 If you pin yourself too much to these stereotypes, there will be a change that you ban a big part of your audience and that’s something you want to prevent.
 One thing to keep in mind is that educational level is an important aspect of a persona, especially when creating content – to make sure that your content fits that level and has the right readability level, it should not be too complex or too easy to read.
 Having your content at the right quality level, will increase conversion!

 We can truly recommend to use these techniques and if you want to get the most complete image of your target audience, you can also use them both at the same time.
 These two techniques and also the technical optimization with webtexttool are easy to combine, great isn’t it?